 - Learn about the layers of the earth with a fun craft.

 - Do a polar ice caps experiment.

 - Make Earth Day slime.

-You can also check to see if there are any Earth Day activities in your local area.
+You can also check to see the Earth Day activities happening around Oklahoma.
 Universities often have activities for the whole family.
 Farmer’s markets also sometimes have fun things going on around Earth Day.